 A vector-based motion graphics animation tool that enables rapid development with an intuitive user interface. (formerly Micro Graph)

-It is free and open-source, meant to enable creators with easy access to a powerful tool directly in their web browser.
+Wiggle Animate is free and open-source, meant to enable creators with access to a powerful tool directly in their web browser.

-Building a web-based vector animation application, with custom drawing functionality using the HTML Canvas API.
-Managing data using MobX and an object-like-oriented design, with a React front end.
+Built a web-based vector animation application, with custom drawing functionality using the HTML Canvas API.
+Managed data using MobX and an object-oriented design, with a React front end.

 Science, or more specifically mathematics, is at the core of every vector shape and every frame of animation, making it very relevant in the architecture of MicroGraph.
 What I'd like to highlight is how a Bézier curve, which is often used to represent the vector between two points in 2d space, is also an incredible tool in producing smooth and realistic animations in the 4th dimension, time.